 Signs which dominate the façade of any building or compromise architectural details such as arches, moldings, cornices or windows are discouraged.
-Where appropriate, signs should be organized within a signboard or frieze integrated into the overall façade.
+Where appropriate, signs should be organized within a signboard or frieze integrated into the overall façade of the building.